intellidev1991/intellidev1991.github.io/docs/assignments/index.md

 1. Be able to conduct the software change process;

-2. Be able to write software requirement specification, and other critical documents (e.g., design document, test cases);
+2. Be able to write software documents (requirement specification, design document, test cases);

 3. Work in the team environment;